hiddengz/Python-Games/lessons/07_Projects/02_Invaders/README.md

    - The player controls a laser cannon, which moves horizontally along the bottom of the screen.
    - The cannon can shoot upwards to destroy the approaching alien invaders.
    - The player can only fire one shot at a time, and must wait until the shot has hit an alien or gone off-screen before firing again.
+   - they also have an ability to shoot a "mega shot" which is a bullet that grows larger and larger after being shoot. it has a cooldown of 10 and uses a diffrent button

 2. **Alien Invaders**:
    - The aliens are arranged in rows and columns at the top of the screen, slowly moving from side to side while gradually descending toward the player.